Access4all/adg/pages/examples/forms/non-interactive-content/README.md

 ### More than one label per input

 It is perfectly valid HTML to associate more than a single `<label>` element to an input.
-But Internet Explorer sadly connects only one of them, resulting in incomplete screen reader announcements.
+But Internet Explorer sadly connects only one of them, resulting in incomplete desktop screen reader announcements.

 So the following is not a recommended solution: